DalbergDataInsights/spph-email-report/README.md

 Figures are configured to be skipped in case of missing data, so the code execution doesn't stop.
 Change it in extract/figure/__init__.py

 Visualisations are configured in extract/model/figure_factory.py.
 Besides visualisations, the varying part of the captions is defined there in `def get_figure_title`.

+Notes on **figures**:

+Figure's pipeline is located in >figures/pipeline.py.
+To change the captions is possible via this pipline in titles.
+"national_pipeline" is for national level figures, mostly used in a monthly report, "pipeline" is a district-level pipeline.

+Extraction of the figures from

+Data transform is pretty similar to one used in CEHS

+Change the outlier policy is possible in extract/model/database.py -> in class Database choose relevant active_repo

+Figures are configured to be skipped in case of missing data.
+Change it in extract/figure/__init__.py